Effective Date: 9-22-21

 - Children who are residents or wards of a resident of this state at the time the adoption is initiated.
 The child must reside in Missouri or be under the custody of a resident of Missouri at the time the adoption is initiated in order to qualify for a portion of the $2 million of the available tax credit.
 Internationally adopted and children adopted from another state do not meet this criterion, because they are not residents of this state at the time their adoption is initiated, regardless of where their adoption is finalized.
 If internationally adopted, or children adopted from another state meet special needs criteria they could qualify for a portion of the remaining $2 million in tax credits allowed by the statute.

-- Handicap – A mental, physical, or emotional impairment that limits one or more major life activity, whether the impairment is congenital or acquired by accident, injury or disease, and is verified by medical findings.
+- Disability- A mental, physical, or emotional impairment that limits one or more major life activity, whether the impairment is congenital or acquired by accident, injury or disease, and is verified by medical findings.

 - Special needs child – A child who meets the following criteria:

-- Has a specific factor or condition such as ethnic background, age, membership in a minority or sibling group, medical condition, or handicap about which it is reasonable to conclude that the child cannot be easily placed for adoption;
+- Has a specific factor or condition such as age, membership in a sibling group, medical condition, or disability about which it is reasonable to conclude that the child cannot be easily placed for adoption;

 - Except where it would be against the best interest of the child because of significant emotional ties with the prospective adoptive parent(s) while in their care as a foster child, a reasonable, but unsuccessful effort has been made to place the child; and